 The LEPP curriculum combines theoretical analysis and practical experience through applied coursework and undergraduate research, community-based learning and academic internship opportunities, and the possibility of contributing to and working on the UW Bothell Policy Journal.
 Like all IAS degrees, LEPP emphasizes core capacities in critical and creative thinking, interdisciplinary research, collaboration and shared leadership, and writing and communication.

 Students in LEPP build a powerful foundation for careers with non-governmental organizations, policy analysis think-tanks, and local, state, and federal government.
 LEPP graduates are prepared to undertake graduate study in law, policy studies, public policy, and management, among other fields.
 For more information about career possibilities or pursuing graduate school please click here.

 LEPP Major Requirements

-In addition to the general admission requirements, students must have completed the following prerequisites to be considered for admission to the Bachelor of Arts in Interdisciplinary Studies: Law, Economics and Public Policy:
+In addition to the general admission requirements, students must have completed the following prerequisites to be considered for admission to Law, Economics and Public Policy:

 Microeconomics (B CUSP 200, ECON 200 or equivalent)